ArtlessAvian/fgdc-at-icu/ARCHITECTURE.md

 TODO: Explain the state machine, and how a default fighter works/how to implement a new fighter

+To make a new fighter:
+We have a base scene for the default Fighter (Fighter.tscn), that we can duplicate to make another one There are a couple of important data attacted to it that we have to change.

+For the animation player, you will probably have to delete and recreate it to have the correct animations.

+### the fighter moveset
+This is a Godot resource (.tres file).
+(For more information, https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html)We do this by creating by making a default Godot resource file, and then set the script variable as Moveset.gd
+The resulting moveset resource has all the moves as resources as well, which you have to set.
+To make a move resource, you create a new default Godot resource, and set the script variable to the move state you want.
+(later on, you wont need to do this, and you can just create a new MovesetResource/MoveResource)

 ## Frame Data

 TODO: Explain the custom data types and resources used to implement attacks.